Have a blast with the crew: fun group activities in London to try right now

 Find out more about Fairgame

-Find out more about Lucky Voice
+Find out more about Activate at The O2

 Don’t rent in zone one?
 No problem.
 Y’all can still have a house party in Soho.
 The Little Violet Door just opened and it’s officially the hottest house in town.
 Expect kitchen discos, late-night catch-ups on the living room couch, and cocktails out on the terrace.
 There’s even a games room where you can Mario Kart together, and a very Instagrammble bathroom for further shenanigans (plus props!).